padames/FTS/README.md

 where "path-to-Main" is where the project was copied to.
 All auxiliary files and subforlders with ".sum" files should be in that path.

+The subfolders:

+  - GroupOne FriggStFergus
+  - GroupTwo Frigg to MCP01
-The subfolders GroupOne FriggStFergus, GroupTwo Friff to MCP01, and GroupThree MCP01 to St Fergus, contain all the PIPESIM output files.
+  - GroupThree MCP01 to St Fergus,

+contain all the PIPESIM output files.
 Main.R and auxiliary scripts assume the .sum files are there.

 All the results are generated automatically by the script provided the local installation has all the packages used in the scripts.
 The main ones are: